nikolas-claussen/blender-tissue-cartography/README.md

     - run `pip install blender-tissue-cartography` in a command window.

-4. (Optional) Install extra Python library for `pymeshlab`, required for some advanced functionality (remeshing and surface reconstruction from within Python).
-Note that this package is not available on new ARM Apple computers.
+4. (Optional) Install extra Python library for `pymeshlab`, required for some advanced (re)meshing functionality.
+This package is not available on new ARM Apple computers.

     - run `pip install pymeshlab` in a command window